 The employee's residence permit is issued on a professional basis, and in some cases the permit may be restricted to employment in a certain professional field only.
 The employee's residence permit card specifies the professional fields in which an foreigner can work.
 If the name of the company is mentioned on the residence permit card, the foreigner may only work for this employer.

 Employment may be continued during the processing of a further permit application if a further permit is applied for before the end of the previous permit and the work continues with the same employer or professional field

 More information on the Finnish Immigration Service's website (migri.fi)

-An employer who employs a third-country citizen shall promptly provide the TE Office with an explanation of the essential terms and conditions of the employment relationship and declaration that the terms are in accordance with the provisions in force and applicable collective agreement, or, if an applicable collective agreement cannot be applied, that they comply with the labour market practices for employers working in corresponding tasks.
-It is not necessary to provide clarification and insurance if the person recruited is an EU citizen or a family member treated as such.
+An employer who employs a third-country citizen shall promptly provide TE Office with an explanation of the essential terms and conditions of the employment relationship and assurance that the terms are in accordance with the provisions in force and applicable collective agreement, or, if an applicable collective agreement cannot be applied, that they comply with the labour market practices for employers working in corresponding tasks.
+It is not necessary to provide clarification and assurance if the person recruited is an EU citizen or a family member treated as such.

 The notification can also be made electronically through the employer's Enter Finland.

 In addition, the employer must inform the shop steward of the workplace and the occupational safety and health representatives of the foreigner's name and the applicable collective agreement.
 For this purpose, a form can be used which can be found on the occupational safety and health website of the Regional State Administration.
 The employer shall keep this information for four years after the end of the foreigner's employment.